ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-    19-AZ                  Replace all characters A and c from input to Z and e respectively 20-hiago               Create a script that removes all the letters c and C from input 21-reverse             Write a script that reverse its iput
+    19-AZ                  Replace all characters A and c from input to Z and e respectively 20-hiago               Create a script that removes all the letters c and C from input 21-reverse             Write a script that reverse its iput 22-users_and_homes     Write a script that displays all users and their home directories, sorted by users